ckeditor/ckeditor4/tests/plugins/widget/manual/clipboardhtml.md

 1. Manipulate the content by:

-	* copying and pasting
+	copying and pasting,

-	* cutting and pasting
+	cutting and pasting,

-	* dragging and droping
+	dragging and droping,

 	both with one widget and content containing more than one widget.